Invasive species can spread quickly and cause harm to native species, in some cases resulting in the eradication of entire native species.

 Frequent Communication and Feedback

 One of the main success factors of the project lies in the communication that was maintained throughout the project between our team and ISCBC.
-To adapt to the situation of COVID-19, we met digitally online to provide ISCBC with updates to the project.
+For ease of communication, we met remotely online to provide ISCBC with updates to the project.
 We demonstrated mockups and prototypes early on, which allowed us to make UI and game design improvements while solidifying the vision of the game.

 For example, we identified early on that the game should incorporate some of ISCBC’s core programs.
 From there, we organized the game’s levels to teach these programs incrementally.